Home | Course Info | Schedule | References | HuskyCT

 The nature and use of text corpora

-Some programming basics Jurafsky & Martin 3rd edition Ch.
+Some programming refreshers Jurafsky & Martin 3rd edition Ch.
 1

 Pattern matching